 College of Health Sciences Majors or Permission of Instructor.

 This course focuses on the role health education plays in the development of healthful patterns of living.
 A philosophy of health education emphasizing holistic health will be generated.
 The organization and administration of school, community, health care facility, and workplace health education programs are introduced.

 Pre-req: Public Health Majors, or Community Health Minors, or Instructor Permission.

 This course introduces students to the concept of social determinants of health, and strongly emphasizes the influence of social power relations on public health.
 There is a focus on how social, economic and political factors affect the level and distribution of individual, community, and population health.
 Students will examine health and social inequalities and explore potential solutions for their elimination.

-Pre-req: PUBH.2010 Community Health and Environment, or PUBH.1021 Introduction to Public Health and Public Health or Community Health, or Pharmaceutical Secinces, Majors or Minors.
+Pre-req: PUBH.1021 Introduction to Public Health and Public Health, or Pharmaceutical Sciences, Majors or Minors.

 Introduction to research methodologies used in the study of community and environmental health problems.
 Students will discuss actual research studies conducted by UMASS Lowell faculty in the College of Health Sciences.

 Pre-req: Public Health or Community Health Majors Only.